404Setup/404Setup/README.md

 **Not linked**

+---

+**I only have about four months of free time left, after which I will most likely not be active on the internet anymore.**

 I have only been studying Java for a year and have never read professional tutorials and conducted systematic learning, and I lack imagination and perseverance.

 This is not my main job, I am busy with other things in reality, so there will not be any paid projects released, and I don't want it to delay me too much.